-K - Debt Service
+11) Debt Service

-21. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
-Select all bonds/notes on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each bond/note issued.
+A. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+Select all bonds/notes on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each bond/note issued as required by Article VII, Section 8 of the Louisiana Constitution.

-Not applicable as the Clerk of Court did not issue bonds/notes in the fiscal period.
+Not applicable as the Clerk of Court did not issue any bonds/notes in the fiscal period.

-22. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Not applicable as the Clerk of Court did not have any bonds/notes outstanding at the end of the fiscal period.
+Not applicable as the Clerk of Court does not have any bonds/notes outstanding at the end of the fiscal period.

-L - Fraud Notice
+12) Fraud Notice

-23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.